kurt-krueckeberg/hack-documentation/source/async-hack.rst

 Hack Cooperative Multitasking
 =============================

-Hack does not support pre-emptive multitasking, but it does supports cooperative multitasking by allowing functions, which must be prefixed with  the **async** keyword, to run asynchronously from their caller.
-Such functions are most often needed to hide I/O latency.
+Instead of pre-emptive multitasking, Hack supports cooperative multitasking, allowing functions to execute asynchronously from their caller.
+Such functions can are most often needed, for example, to hide I/O latency.

+.. todo:: Provide an practical example showing the syntax of async functions

+These functions must be prefixed with  the **async** keyword.

 For an excellent explanation of pre-emptive multitasking, see `Pre-emptive Multitasking <https://brennan.io/2020/02/08/sos-preemptive-multitasking/>`_.